jhoerr/box-csharp-sdk-v2/readme.markdown

+# Notice of Supersedence

+Box has released an [official .Net SDK](https://github.com/box/box-windows-sdk-v2).
+As such I (jhoerr) will no longer be actively developing or maintaining this SDK.
+Please consider migrating your application as appropriate.

 # Box C# SDK (API v2)

 This is a C# client implementation of the [Box v2 REST API](http://developers.box.com/docs/).
 Please feel free to open an issue if you find a bug or would like to request a feature.